Venice Film Festival day seven reviews: O Gebo e a Sombra, Bella Addormentata and Pieta

 Gebo lives with his daughter-in-law Sofia (Leonor Silveira) and beloved wife Doroteia (Claudia Cardinale), wondering and worrying about the absence of their son João.

 The family live in poor conditions in the France of the 18th-century revolution, with Doroteia claiming that they are in this situation because Gebo failed to take advantage of his position – despite this being common for accountants.

 One day João comes back home to perturb an already precarious situation.

 Bella Addormentata tells the story of two families going through ethical conflicts and difficult personal choices, as the Italian nation discusses whether it is right to put an end to the life of Eluana Englaro, who has been in a vegetative state for 17 years.

-Great actors (Toni Servillo, Isabelle Huppert, Roberto Herlitzka and Alba Rohrwacher) are part of this choral picture that alternates moments of great cinema with others of TV series quality.
+Great actors (Toni Servillo, Isabelle Huppert, Roberto Herlitzka and Alba Rohrwacher) are a crucial part of this choral picture that alternates some moments of great cinema with others of TV series quality.

 Festival protégé Kim Ki-duk, who impressed movie buffs with masterpiece 3-Iron back in 2004, sweeping the best director prize, presents the tough story of Pieta.